Fritz-Dietlof von der Schulenburg: Wartime experiences

 Despite military officials' reservations about Hitler's plans for conquest, and despite shock over the seamy affair of Army Commander in Chief Werner von Fritsch's discharge in 1938 (see Blomberg-Fritsch Affair), Schulenburg volunteered for military service at the front with patriotic enthusiasm.
-After his superior, the Gauleiter and Oberpräsident Wagner, had been dismissed, his position as Regierungspräsident ("Government President") in Breslau had become untenable anyway.
+After his superior, the Gauleiter and Oberpräsident Josef Wagner, had been dismissed, his position as Regierungspräsident ("Government President") in Breslau had become untenable anyway.

 As a lieutenant in the reserves, Schulenburg was posted to the reserve battalion of Infantry Regiment 9 in Potsdam.
 With this elite unit, he participated in the Russian Campaign and was awarded the Iron Cross, first class.
 However, it was not until his experiences in the invasion of the Soviet Union in 1941-1942 that he became a critic of Hitler's conduct of the war.
 During this period, his job changed often, and in the end he returned to the reserve battalion in Potsdam.
 By this time he viewed his duty as organizing a plot for the forcible removal of Hitler.